 - Facebook App Secret is required only if you want to show recent Facebook Comments via Heateor – Recent Facebook Comments widget that you can enable from the Appearance > Widgets page in admin area

 - If you want to moderate the comments right from the webpage where comments are made, you can save your Facebook account numeric ID in the Moderator FB ID(s) option.
 Click the (?) icon before this option to get an idea about where to get the numeric ID associated to your Facebook account.
 After saving it and refreshing any webpage, you will see Moderation Tool option (2nd screenshot at https://www.heateor.com/facebook-comments-moderation/ page) in the Facebook Comments interface at your webpage.
 If you don’t see it, you need to fetch new scrape information as mentioned in the previous step.

 - Other options are self-explanatory.
 You can click the (?) icon before the individual option to get an idea about that particular option.

-- Recent Facebook Comments section shows the comments made at your website after enabling the Facebook Comments Moderation add-on.
-Comments posted at your webpages might or might not get saved there depending upon the privacy settings of the Facebook account of comment-poster.
+Recent Facebook Comments section shows the Facebook comments made at your website after installing the Facebook Comments Moderation add-on and saving Facebook App ID and Secret.
+Comments posted at your webpages might or might not get saved here depending upon the privacy settings of the Facebook account of comment-poster.